Yabberz was founded to encourage civic discussion in a positive, engaging, and entertaining manner.

 The share button found at the bottom of every post makes sharing a post with your Twitter followers or Facebook friends very easy.
 Click on the appropriate social network logo.
 If you are not logged in, the corresponding social network will prompt you to do so prior to sharing.
 Note you do not even need a Yabberz account to share an interesting post onto Facebook or Twitter.

-We break the scoring on the Leader Board to Subsections on the Comment Stream.
-The General/Overall Leader board is found on the “My Stream” Subsection of the Comment Stream.
-We also have specific Leaders for Politics, US News, World, Technology, Entertainment, and Sports.
-We have been giving a lot of emphasis on the General/Overall leader however.
+The General/Overall Leaderboard is found on the “My Stream” Subsection of the Comment Stream, as well as the other comment streams.
 The beginning of every week we announce the #1 Leader for the General/Overall Yabberz Leader for the week.
-We mark the time period starting Monday 12AM ending Sunday at 11:59PM.
+We mark the time period starting Monday 12AM ending Sunday at 11:59PM Pacific Standard Time.
 The person who has the highest score ending Sunday 11:59PM is recognized as the #1 Leader of the week on our Facebook and Twitter Page.
-We will continue to make plans for further promotion of the people on the Leader Board.
+We will continue to make plans for further promotion of the people on the Leaderboard.

 Yes, you can stop a user from rating your posts by Blocking them.
 The block option is available using the gear tool on the post's right hand side in the main feed or by going to the user's about me page and clicking Block under their avatar.
 Note once a user has been blocked you will not see their posts and they will not see your posts.
 Blocking a user also prevents a user from following you, and it cancels any pre-existing follow/following relationships.